All of our in-depth reviews of New Jersey gambling sites, including bonus codes and instructions for claiming sign-up bonuses, can be found below.

-New Jersey online gaming sites are regulated by the Division of Gaming Enforcement.
+The Division of Gaming Enforcement regulates online gaming sites.
 This is the same department under the state’s attorney general office that regulates all Atlantic City casinos.

 The New Jersey Division of Gaming Enforcement is the strongest casino regulator in the world.
 Its strict oversight is displayed in the fact there have been no major issues with any New Jersey site.
 Every player received winnings.
 This includes a $1.52 million Let it Ride winner at Betfair.